jahaltom/COVID-19-/README.md

 # MetaSRA

-Givin a list of Study Accession IDs or (BioProject IDs(PRJNA163279) or GEO acc. #'s(GSM927308)) , this pipeline will fetch metadata from the Sequence Read Archive(SRA) and output it in a csv format.
+Givin a list of Study Accession IDs(SRP294125) or (BioProject IDs(PRJNA163279) or GEO acc. #'s(GSM927308)) , this pipeline will fetch metadata from the Sequence Read Archive(SRA) and output it in a csv format.
 Output includes:
 * Study Title
 * Abstract
 * Sample Description(Cell-Tissue Type)